IVF with a donor egg. How does it work and how successful will it be?

 Should you opt for donor egg IVF?

 This is a very personal decision, and make sure you have all the information you need before you arrive at your decision.
 For some couples, having their own biological child is the only thing that matters, so they continue trying with their own eggs, at times shifting from one clinic to another without success.
 Others choose adoption instead.
-However, if having a child with your own eggs is no longer possible, then opting for donor eggs give you the option of experiencing the joy of pregnancy, carrying your baby to term, forming a bond with the baby and giving birth to your child.
+However, if having a child with your own eggs is no longer possible, then opting for donor eggs gives you the option of experiencing the joy of pregnancy, carrying your baby to term, forming a bond with the baby, and giving birth to your child.
 Also, clinics ensure confidentiality so it is up to you whether you would like to reveal to family and friends or not, that the conception was through donor eggs or your own eggs.

 Most importantly, the woman carrying the baby to term is you.
 The woman giving birth is you.
 And the parents bringing up the baby are you!
 If you cannot get pregnant with your own eggs, this may be the best option for you to have your own biological child.